 Settling the property

 If you are buying and selling a property at the same time, it is possible to coordinate the settlements to coincide.
 This process is much simpler if the same Conveyancing Lawyer is managing both transactions.
-In some cases it may not be possible to coordinate settlement at the same time, as the vendor who you are purchasing from or the buyer who you are selling to, may not be able to accommodate your time or location of settlement.
+In some cases it may not be possible to coordinate settlement at the same time, as the vendor who you are purchasing from or the buyer who you are selling to, may not be able to accommodate your time or location of settlement (if a paper settlement).
 However, often a short time frame between the two settlements can be arranged which should not unduly inconvenience you.

 In some cases the buyer may wish to move into the property before settlement under a Licence Agreement.
 Obviously, if you are still living in the property, this is not feasible.
 However, if the property is vacant, you may wish to let the buyer take possession before settlement although we do not recommend this except in certain circumstances.